 Dinosaur Train Jurassic Jr.

-While PBS Kids offers dozens of different online flash games for kids in multiple subjects like math and science, it also offers online apps.
+While PBS Kids offers dozens of different online games for kids in multiple subjects like math games and science games, it also offers online apps.
 One such app that was featured among the Best PBS Kids Games and More by Common Sense Media was Dinosaur Train Jurassic Jr. This young learning math app offers three different games that challenge children to use mathematical concepts.

 It's All Logic